kaunas163/Symfony3---E-Diary-for-school/README.md

  * Created database tables and doctrine entities.
  * Created all needed controllers and views for all sub tasks.
  * Attached bootstrap.

-Todo:
- * Fix some issues on a few forms which lets you create new data.
- * Make user registration and login.
- * Restrict pages access to users with appropiate roles.
+ * User managament: registration, login, roles, pages resctriction to roles.
- * Make better website design.
+ * Fixed all isues on forms.